FREQUENTLY ASKED QUESTIONS

 Nervousness won't change or affect the results of the Polygraph examination because it remains steady during the exam.

 • How Accurate is the Polygraph?

 Polygraph as a scientific methodology can achieve accuracy rates of 95% or better in determining accuracy on non deception (truth) or deception (lie) when administered by properly certified professional applying professional APA standards.
 It is worth mentioning that a person cannot beat or deceive a polygraph instrument but rather could beat the polygraph examiner by the single fact that perhaps the examiner does not have the preparation required by the APA.
 Additionally, polygraphists must receive training periodically to maintain their status as members of the APA and to remain updated in the profession.
-The best way to determine if a polygraphist is a competent member in the field is to contact the American Polygraph Association (APA).

 • Who Uses Polygraph Examinations?

 The three most important segments of society that use the polygraph include law enforcement agencies, the legal community, and the private sector.
 These are further described as follows: